dimforge/nalgebra.rs/docs/wasm_and_embedded_programming.md

 * All vector and matrix operations on statically-sized matrices and statically-sized vectors will continue work out-of-the box.
 Of course, this includes all the **matrix decompositions**!
-* Geometric operations that depend on trigonometric functions (like the creation of a quaternion from an angle and axis) are available but will trigger link errors for the trigonometric function being used.
-  The next [section](#trigonometry-and-power-functions) shows how to fix this.
+* Geometric operations will continue to work out-of-the box.
 * Creating random matrices or vectors without an user-provided distribution will not be available.
 Therefore the `::new_random()` constructor will not exist.
 You may still use `::from_distribution(...)` instead.
 * Dynamically sized vectors `DVector` and dynamically sized matrices `DMatrix` will not be available unless you activate